Battle of Manila Bay: Battle

-According to all credible military scholars, Dewey won the battle with seven men very slightly wounded, a total of nine injured, and only a single fatality among his crew: Francis B. Randall, Chief Engineer on the McCulloch, from a heart attack.
-On the other hand, the Spanish naval historian Agustín Ramón Rodríguez González suggests that Dewey suffered heavier losses, though still much lower than those of the Spanish squadron.
-Rodríguez notes that Spanish officials estimated the American casualties at 13 crewmen killed and more than 30 wounded based on reliable information collected by the Spanish consulate in Hong Kong.
+According to U.S. sources, Dewey won the battle with seven men very slightly wounded, a total of nine injured, and only a single fatality among his crew: Francis B. Randall, Chief Engineer on the McCulloch, from a heart attack.
+On the other hand, the Spanish naval historian Agustín Rodríguez González suggests that Dewey suffered heavier losses, though still much lower than those of the Spanish squadron.
+Rodríguez notes that Spanish officials estimated U.S. casualties at 13 crewmen killed and more than 30 wounded based on reliable information collected by the Spanish consulate in Hong Kong.
 According to Rodríguez, Dewey may have concealed the deaths and injuries by including the numbers among the 155 men who reportedly deserted during the campaign.
-Such a suggestion is based on hearsay which holds no basis in fact and goes against all official records of a highly decorated U.S. Navy Admiral with a very distinguished career.

 Subsequent action

 A Spanish attempt to attack Dewey with the naval task force known as Camara's Flying Relief Column came to naught, and the naval war in the Philippines devolved into a series of torpedo boat hit-and-run attacks for the rest of the campaign.
 While the Spanish scored several hits, there were no American fatalities directly attributable to Spanish gunfire.

-On 2 May, Dewey landed a force of Marines at Cavite.
+On 2 May, Dewey landed a force of marines at Cavite.
 They completed the destruction of the Spanish fleet and batteries and established a guard for the protection of the Spanish hospitals.
 The resistance of the forts was weak.
 The Olympia turned a few guns on the Cavite arsenal, detonating its magazine, and ending the fire from the Spanish batteries.